- Author: Furious

 - 0.04% reduced chance of opponent dodging attack.

 Professions may not be a core part of your class gameplay, but they can definitely make your life much easier.
 One of the biggest inconveniences of playing a hunter is remembering to stock up on ammunition.
 The strongest ammunition in the game is made with engineering, which makes it a perfect profession choice for hunters.

-- Engineering – Without a doubt, engineering is your best option.
-The ability to make Thorium Headed Arrow/Shell is second to none, seeing as they offer +17.5 weapon damage.
-The fact that you can also make bombs and other useful gadgets make engineering the best choice by far.
+- Engineering – Without a doubt, Engineering is your best option.
+The ability to make Thorium Headed Arrow/Thorium Shell is second to none, seeing as they offer +17.5 weapon damage.
+The fact that you can also make bombs and other useful gadgets make Engineering the best choice by far.

 - Helm – Falcon’s Call, +24 Ranged Attack Power, +10 Stamina, +1% Hit Chance or Lesser Arcanum of Voracity, +8 Agility

 - Shoulders – Zandalar Signet of Might, +30 Attack Power